prampec/IotWebConf/README.md

   - WiFiManager does not manages your custom properties.
 IotWebConf stores your configuration in EEPROM.
   - WiFiManager does not do validation.
 IotWebConf allow you to validate your property changes made in the config portal.
   - With WiFiManager you cannot use both startup and on-demand configuration.
 With IotWebConf the config portal remains available via the connected local WiFi.
+  - WiFiManager provides list of available networks and also an information page, while these features are cool, IotWebConf tries to keep the code simple.
+So these features are not (yet) provided by IotWebConf.
   - IotWebConf is fitted for more advanced users.
 You can keep control of the web server setup, configuration item input field behavior, and validation.

 ## Security aspects